I love History, Romance, the Regency, Food, Family, Faith and Friends.

 Affairs with a prince of England.

 1798 James Gillray caricature.
-The scandalous drawing of Prince William Henry, the Regents brother, caught in an affair with an enslaved Jamaican woman.
+The scandalous drawing of Prince William Henry, the Regents brother, caught in an affair with a mulatto Jamaican woman.
 At least the poor woman wasnt made grotesque like others had done when characterizing dark-skinned females, but Gilroy still mocked her, calling her Wowski.

 Jane Austen Writes about POC.